dotnet/interactive/docs/FAQ.md

 The Polyglot Notebooks extension for VS Code isn't required to use the .NET Interactive kernel, but it does provide access to some additional functionality that isn't typical of Jupyter frontends, such as the ability to switch languages (i.e. subkernels) on a per-cell basis.

-### What is a kernel?

-A kernel is an execution engine for a notebook.
-While the notebook UI (or "frontend") is responsible for displaying text, code, and execution results, the kernel is where the actual processing of the code takes place.
-Kernels are UI-agnostic.
-They typically run in a different process from the UI, and can often run on a different machine.

-In .NET Interactive, there might be several kernels within a single kernel process.
-We refer to these kernels as "subkernels."
-Each one represents a stateful unit of computation with a set of capabilities that can include running code, sharing variables, and providing language services (e.g. code completions, diagnostic squiggles, inline help) for a specific language.
-A kernel in .NET Interactive need not be in its own process.
-Multiple .NET Interactive subkernels can work together in a single notebook session whether they share a process or are distributed across multiple machines.

-### What is a Jupyter kernel?
+### What is Polyglot Notebooks?

-A Jupyter kernel is any kernel that implements the [Jupyter Message Protocol (JMP)](https://jupyter-client.readthedocs.io/en/stable/messaging.html#).
-The most commonly-used Jupyter kernel is [IPython](https://en.wikipedia.org/wiki/IPython), an interactive shell for Python, from which Project Jupyter grew.
-When started in Jupyter mode (using the command line `dotnet interactive jupyter`), .NET Interactive is a Jupyter kernel.
+[Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) is an extension for Visual Studio Code that provides a notebook frontend and related tools for editing and running notebooks with the .NET Interactive kernel.

-### What is a frontend?
+### What is the difference between Polyglot Notebooks and .NET Interactive?

-The term "frontend" is often used to describe the UI for a notebook editor.
-Jupyter Notebook, JupyterLab, nteract Desktop, and the [Jupyter Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for VS Code and GitHub Codespaces are examples of notebook frontends.
+[Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) is a notebook frontend.
+It allows you read and write notebook files, run the code in the notebook, and visualize the results.

+[.NET Interactive](https://github.com/dotnet/interactive) is a kernel.
+It has an API but no user interface.
+When you press a cell's run button in a frontend such as Polyglot Notebooks, it sends a message to the kernel.
+The kernel processes the response and sends messages  back, including code execution results for the frontend to display.

 ### What is a subkernel?

 A subkernel is a concept in .NET Interactive that describes one among many kernels within a single notebook session.
-Subkernels correspond to the different languages available in a Polyglot Notebook.
-Subkernels can be added dynamically at runtime, for example when connecting to a data source or a kernel running in a remote process.
+Each languages available in a Polyglot Notebook corresponds to a different subkernel.
+Subkernels can also be added dynamically at runtime, for example when connecting to a data source or a kernel running in a remote process.

 ### What is a proxy kernel?

-A proxy kernel is a concept in .NET Interactive that describes a subkernel that proxies a remote kernel so that it can be used locally just like any other subkernel.
+A proxy kernel is a concept in .NET Interactive that describes a subkernel that proxies a remote kernel.
+A proxy kernel can be used locally just like any other subkernel.
 Proxy kernels allow you to create notebooks that combine kernels running in multiple different processes or on different machines.

 One prominent example of a proxy kernel is the JavaScript kernel.
 The actual implementation is written in TypeScript and runs in a separate process from the .NET Interactive kernel.
 For example, in the Polyglot Notebooks extension, the JavaScript kernel runs within the same web view that renders the notebook's HTML output.
-But this kernel can be called programmatically in .NET using the same APIs used to call, for example, the C# kernel.
+But this kernel can be called programmatically in .NET using the same APIs used to call in-process kernels such as the C# kernel.
 The proxy kernel serves as the adapter that enables this.

 ```csharp
 using Microsoft.DotNet.Interactive;